Input indicator, broken down by rail franchise, published annually from May 2011.

 Source: Department for Transport, Office of Rail and Road

-In 2014 to 2015, 3 train operators had a negative subsidy per passenger mile, meaning that they paid government a larger premium than the effective subsidies they received via the Network Grant payment to Network Rail.
-These operators were South West Trains, Southern and East Coast.
+In 2015-16 two train operators had a negative subsidy per passenger mile, meaning that they paid government a larger premium than the effective subsidies they received via the Network Grant payment to Network Rail.
+These operators were South West Trains and Southern.

-Northern Rail received the highest subsidy per passenger mile of 34.2 pence per mile in 2014 to 2015.
+Northern received the highest subsidy per passenger mile of 35.3 pence per mile in 2015-16.

-This indicator provides information about the amount of subsidy paid to Train Operating Companies, both directly by the Department for Transport and indirectly via grants to Network Rail.
+This indicator provides information about the amount of subsidy paid to Train Operating Companies, both directly by the Department for Transport and Passenger Transport, Executives and indirectly via grants to Network Rail.

 Further information about this indicator can be found in the measurement template.